canonical/backup-operators/docs/reference/integrations.md

 ## Bacula server charm

-Following are integrations for the Bacula server charm.
+The following are relations for the Bacula server charm.

 ### `bacula-dir`